Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 ### Introduction {-}

-Kotlin supports _callable overloading_, that is, the ability for several callables (functions or function-like properties) with the same name to coexist in the same scope, with the compiler picking the most suitable one when such a callable is called.
+Kotlin supports _overloading_ for callables and properties, that is, the ability for several callables (functions or function-like properties) or properties with the same name to coexist in the same scope, with the compiler picking the most suitable one when such entity is referenced.
 This section describes *overload resolution process* in detail.

+> Note: most of this section explains the overload resolution process for callables, as the overload resolution process for properties uses the same framework.
+> Important differences w.r.t. properties are covered in the [corresponding section][Resolving property access].

-Unlike other object-oriented languages, Kotlin does not have only regular class methods, but also top-level functions, local functions, extension functions and function-like values, which complicate the overload resolution process quite a bit.
+Unlike many object-oriented languages, Kotlin does not have only regular class methods, but also top-level functions, local functions, extension functions and function-like values, which complicate the overload resolution process quite a bit.
 Additionally, Kotlin has infix functions, operator and property overloading, which add their own specifics to this process.

 ### Basics